 - Food banks (Professor Jon May)

-Funding: QMUL is offering 86 bursaries of £10,000 for entry into a masters programme for UK/EU students who started their undergraduate degrees in 2012.
-Read more about funding a masters.
+- Funding: QMUL is offering bursaries of £10,000 for 2015 entry for UK/EU students who started their undergraduate degrees in 2012.
+Read more about masters fees and funding.

 - Optional modules include some opportunities to work with external organisations, such as the Geffrye Museum, with whom we have a partnership through our jointly directed Centre for Studies of Home.